Ericfu2017/Random-Machine-Quote/README.md

-Random Quote Machine designed with Ajax & Json, tweet the Random Quote Functionality for FreeCodeCamp Project :-) Credits for Quotes on Design for providing the Awsome API.
+Random Quote Machine designed with Ajax & Jsonp, tweet the Random Quote Functionality for FreeCodeCamp Project :-) Credits for Quotes on Design for providing the Awsome API.